OUCRU-Modelling/serosv/cran-comments.md

-## Resubmission
+## Patch release
-This is a resubmission.
+This is a patch release.
 In this version I have:
-* add missing \value to .Rd files and add more detailed description for return value
-* remove unnecessary spaces in description field in DESCRIPTION file
-* change print() to stop()
+* adjust the test case that fails on some architectures
+* fix mu_a prediction in estimate_mixture_model to ensure a smooth sero-prevalence and foi estimation

 ## R CMD check results